 Unusual Options Activity Insight: United Airlines Holdings

-Shares of United Airlines Holdings (NASDAQ:UAL) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $45.99.
+On Wednesday, shares of United Airlines Holdings (NASDAQ:UAL) saw unusual options activity.
+After the option alert, the stock price moved up to $48.35.

 - Sentiment: BULLISH